mrstallion/fchat-rising/readme.md

 *   Collect data on ads / responses to determine which ads work best
 *   Preview mode should allow detaching from the main window
 *   Split chat view
-*   Improvements to log browsing
+*   Improve log browsing
-*   Fix broken BBCode, such as `[big]` in character profiles
 *   Reposition ad settings and toggle
-*   Save character status messages
+*   Save character's status messages
 *   Conversation bot API
 *   Filter unmatching ads is not channel specific -- it's either on everywhere or nowhere